hly1998/BRCD/README.md

 # BRCD

-A Pytorch implementation an under reviewed paper
+The code for an under reviewed paper

 # Main Dependencies